mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]).pretty();
 ```

 To do that we can also restrict the search with a *match*.
 And in this case, I want to make sure that the only *lookups* that I'd retrieve match the *airline name* with the same one that I'm originally intending, in this case, *TAP Portugal*.
 So what are we doing?
-We're matching on *airlines*, finding the *airline document* that matches name equals *TAP Portugal*, We're going to *graphLookup* from *routes*, setting up the values in *chain*, using as initial value of the *base airport* of this original documents.
+We're matching on *airlines*, finding the *airline document* that matches name equals *TAP Portugal*, We're going to *graphLookup* from *air_routes*, setting up the values in *chain*, using as initial value of the *base airport* of this original documents.

 Connecting the *destination airport* with the *source airport*, So the value of *destination airport* will be using this *recursive query over the field source airport with a maximum of one hop*.
 So I only want one layover.
 But always using the same *airline*.
 Once I do this, I can have the full list of all connections that I intended, always traveling within the same *airline*.